Lemoncode/react-hooks-by-example/14-use-ref-dom/Readme.md

 +}
 ```

-- In this example we will display the given container width using the ref to this dom element, this action will be triggered when the user clicks on a button:
+- In this example we are going to show the current width of the container using the associated _ref_ to this element of _dom_

 ```diff
 import React from "react";